moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

     ]
 ```

 In the above example, if the toggle *NEW_SLING_API* is enabled, the package *org.apache.sling.api* is available based on the artifact in the feature model providing this package.
-If the toggle *NEW_SLING_API* is not enabled, the package *org.apache.sling.api* is available based on the artifact mentioned in the `previous` property.
+If the toggle *NEW_SLING_API* is not enabled, the package *org.apache.sling.api* is available based on the artifact mentioned in the `previous-artifact-id` property.
 Usually that points to an older version of the API.

 ## Deprecation of Java API